-The fall usually sees a showdown between Apple's iPhone and Samsung's Galaxy Note phablet, and this fall won't be any different.
-Samsung has already shown off its Galaxy Note 20, and now Apple is on the clock, with both device makers trying to stake their claim for having the best phone overall.
+The fall usually sees a showdown between Apple's iPhone and Samsung's Galaxy Note phablet, and this year won't be any different.
+Samsung's Galaxy Note 20 is now in stores, which means Apple is on the clock, as both device makers try to stake their claim for having the best phone overall.

 - Best iPhones you can buy right now

 - Samsung Galaxy Note 20 Ultra vs. Galaxy Note 20: Which one to get

 While the iPhone specs aren't written in stone, here's the current state of the iPhone 12 Pro vs. Galaxy Note 20 face-off, with an eye toward how these productivity-boosting phones compare to one another.

 iPhone 12 Pro vs. Galaxy Note 20 specs

 |Row 0 - Cell 0||iiPhone 12 Pro (rumored)||iPhone 12 Pro Max (rumored)||Galaxy Note 20||Galaxy Note 20 Ultra|

 |Screen size||6.1 inches||6.7 inches||6.7 inches||6.9 inches|

 |Base model storage||128GB||128GB||128GB||128GB, 512GB|